Stackclash/5e-vault/5. Mechanics/Items/Parrot Poppy Hhbh.md

 ## Effect:

 As an action, you may shake this herb, causing it to emit a sound that is audible up to 100 feet away.
 This sound is randomly determined by rolling a `dice: d6|avg` (`d6`) each dawn as shown in the table below.
-A creature hearing this sound may make a DC 12 Wisdom (Insight) check to determine if it is a mimicry or not.
+A creature hearing this sound may make a DC 12 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Insight\|Insight]]) check to determine if it is a mimicry or not.

 **Parrot Poppy Sound Table**